Frequently Asked Questions | Maker Festival

 Q Free?
 Really?!

 A Yup!
-Thanks to our generous sponsors and VIPs, we’re able to bring the makers to the people free of charge!
-Our event is run entirely by dedicated volunteers, and takes a lot of real money to make happen – if you’d like to show your support, help feed hungry volunteers, and keep the lights on, you can donate when you register or sign up to become a VIP yourself.
+Thanks to our generous sponsors, we’re able to bring the makers to the people free of charge!
+Our event is run entirely by dedicated volunteers, and takes a lot of real money to make happen – if you’d like to show your support, help feed hungry volunteers, and keep the lights on, you can donate when you register.

 A ALL OF THE THINGS!
-We’re closing down the side street, taking over an extra floor of the library, and filling the atrium with a giant paper garden!
-Here is the full Extravaganza map that is also available in hardcopy upon arrival.
+We’re closing down the side street, taking over an extra floor of the library, and filling the atrium with the magic of making!
 There’ll be 100+ makers showing off their projects & processes (everything from robotics to textiles), drop-in workshops, official t-shirt hacking workshop, electronic component art workshop, free talks, and more.
-We’ve also heard rumors of a giant mammoth, VR & projection art exhibits, robot battles, and more.
+We’ve also heard rumors of giant balloons, VR & projection art exhibits, robot battles, and more.

 Q When is the best time to visit?

-A The Maker Extravaganza is open at the Toronto Reference Library this Saturday July 8th from 9-5pm and Sunday July 9th from 10-5pm.
+A The Maker Festival is open at the Toronto Reference Library on Saturday July 7th from 9-5pm and Sunday July 8th from 10-5pm.
 We find Sunday is usually a little quieter and coming earlier certainly helps to beat the crowd!

 Q Is this only for techy people?